 Careers and Graduate Studies

-Advances in areas such as the World Wide Web, robotics, video games, multicore computing, artificial intelligence and cyber security are obviously central to the discipline of computer science, and other fields such as genetics, atomic physics, renewable energy, and health care depend upon computers for advancement as well.
+Advances in areas such as the World Wide Web, robotics, video games, multicore computing, artificial intelligence, and cyber security are obviously central to the discipline of computer science, and other fields such as genetics, atomic physics, renewable energy, and health care depend upon computers for advancement as well.

 Computer scientists are highly sought after and can attain lucrative jobs directly out of college.
 Graduates often begin their careers doing computer programming, which is a creative process that spans a wide range of areas of expertise and is heavily influenced by the application for which the programs or software is being developed.
 With the Bachelor of Science degree, students are prepared for graduate study or careers in industry as systems analysts and/or designers.

-Western Computer Science graduates find work at companies such as Boeing, Microsoft, Vitech, and Amazon with job titles such as: Software Development Engineers, Systems & Data Analysts, Technology Technicians, Implementation Consultants, and Sustainability Analysts.
+Graduates of Western's program find work at companies such as Boeing, Microsoft, Vitech, and Amazon with job titles such as: Software Development Engineers, Systems & Data Analysts, Technology Technicians, Implementation Consultants, and Sustainability Analysts.

 86.8% of Computer Science graduates are either employed or continuing their education within six months of graduation, of those who responded to Western's 2015-2016 Employment Survey